 The research-oriented, interdisciplinary approach of the Master’s programme in Health Care Management takes up questions of providing health care services to patients and managing the German health care system.
 Our mission is to address the structural changes within the healthcare sector and to educate specialists in Health Care Management.

-In addition to applied aspects, the program puts an emphasis on current research developments, especially in the fields of health economic evaluation, health care provider research, and network administration.
+In addition to applied aspects, the programme puts an emphasis on current research developments, especially in the fields of health economic evaluation, health care provider research, and network administration.
 We pursue an interdisciplinary approach, in which the medical aspect, with a focus on evaluation, has great importance.
 During their projects and master thesis work, we integrate students into research and development projects, which allows them to obtain a broad set of methodological skills.
 This also enables students to learn from their own primary research.

-- Consecutive Master’s program.
+- Consecutive Master’s programme

 - Length of study: 3 semesters (full-time) or 6 semesters (part-time)

-- A-Module is always offered in the Summer Semester.
+- A-Module is always offered in the summer Semester.

-- B-Module is always offered in the Winter Semester.
+- B-Module is always offered in the winter Semester.